vernonclarke/Rfits/README.md

 ## Initial Set Up

-All analysis was performed using the R graphical user interface (GUI) and tested on R version 4.4.1 "Race for Your Life".
+All analysis was performed using the R graphical user interface (GUI) and tested on R version 4.4.1 "Race for Your Life" or 4.4.2 "Pile of Leaves".

 - [`R` Statistical Software](https://www.R-project.org/)
 - [`XQuartz`](https://www.xquartz.org/) required for graphical output on MacOS